-If the RIO determines that the criteria for an inquiry are met, he or she will immediately initiate the inquiry process.
+If the RIO determines that the criteria for an inquiry are met, he will immediately initiate the inquiry process.
 The purpose of the inquiry is to conduct an initial review of the available evidence to determine whether to conduct an investigation.
 An inquiry does not require a full review of all the evidence related to the allegation.
-The purpose of the inquiry is not to reach a final conclusion about whether misconduct occurred or who was responsible but to make a recommendation to the Deciding Official of whether misconduct occurred.
-The Deciding Official reserves the right to make a final decision and/or any appropriate discipline.
+The purpose of the inquiry is not to reach a final conclusion about whether misconduct occurred or who was responsible but to make a recommendation to the Deciding Official (DO) of whether misconduct occurred.
+The DO reserves the right to make a final decision and/or any appropriate discipline; in consultation with the University President.